microsoft/Accera/docs/Manual/02 Simple Affine Loop Nests.md

 [//]: # (Version: v1.2.1)

 # Section 2: Simple affine loop nests
-In this section we introduce loop nests and define the types of loops nests that appear in the Accera programming model.
+This section introduces *loop nests* and their different types that are provided in Accera programming model.

 ## Affine loop nests
 Many important compute-intensive workloads can be expressed using nested for-loops.
 An algorithm that can be defined using nested for-loops is called a *loop nest*.
-Accera is restricted to the class of *affine loop nests*.
+Accera only supports the class of *affine loop nests*.
 A loop nest is *affine* if the indices of the elements accessed on each iteration are an affine function of the loop iterator variables.
 For example, the following loop nest is affine:
 ```python
 for i in range(M):
     for j in range(N):